-For those students who desire a degree beyond an Associate degree, Columbia State jointly offers 2+2 agreements with Middle

-Tennessee State University, Tennessee State University and Trevecca Nazarene University.
+For those students who desire a degree beyond an Associate degree, Columbia State jointly offers 2+2 agreements with Middle Tennessee State University, Tennessee State University and Trevecca Nazarene University.

-2 + 2 Agreement in Elementary Education (K-6) with Middle Tennessee State University (MTSU) - Students who have completed an Associate of Science in General Transfer with an emphasis in Pre-Elementary Education 2+2 (PED2) can complete a B.S. degree on the Columbia State campus.
-This degree is designed to meet the professional needs of students planning to teach kindergarten through sixth grade.

-2 + 2 Agreement in Nursing with Tennessee State University (TSU) and Middle Tennessee State University (MTSU) -Students who have completed the RN program can complete a RN-BSN degree on the Columbia State campus by taking a sequence of Columbia State courses that fulfill general education requirements followed by TSU or MTSU courses delivered online and on the Columbia State campus.

-2 + 2 Agreement in Management and Human Relations (MHR) with Trevecca Nazarene University - This program is designed for working adults who have earned at least 62 semester college hours and have been admitted to the MHR program.
+- 2 + 2 Agreement in Elementary Education (K-6) with Middle Tennessee State University (MTSU) Students who have completed an Associate of Science in General Transfer with an emphasis in Pre-Elementary Education 2+2 (PED2) can complete a B.S. degree on the Columbia State campus.
+This degree is designed to meet the professional needs of students planning to teach kindergarten through sixth grade. - 2 + 2 Agreement in Nursing with Tennessee State University (TSU) Students who have completed the RN program can complete a RN-BSN degree on the Columbia State campus by taking a sequence of Columbia State courses that fulfill general education requirements followed by TSU courses delivered in a variety of formats (traditional classroom, online, Web enhanced and real time video). - 2 + 2 Agreement in Management and Human Relations (MHR) with Trevecca Nazarene University This program is designed for working adults who have earned at least 62 semester college hours and have been admitted to the MHR program.
 Students can complete a B.A. degree in about 13 months, meeting one night a week on the Columbia campus.